Introduction to predmicror

 microbial curve, where the lag phase, exponential phase and stationary

 phase can be identified.
-The predmicror
+The predmicror can also fit

 reduced models.
 A no-stationary phase model is to be